Lebanese Fried Cauliflower

 This post may contain affiliate links.
 Please read our disclosure policy.

-Lebanese fried cauliflower appears on many Lebanese restaurant menus.
-This dish is easy to make at home and such a treat as a part of mezze (appetizers) or a side dish.
+This deep fried cauliflower recipe is an easy homemade take on the popular dish found on many Lebanese restaurant menus.
+Simple to make at home, it’s such a treat as part of a mezze platter or served as a side dish!

 Want to save this recipe?